19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 1/Thunderwave.md

 | Range    | Self                                                |
 | Domains  | [Air](../../Spell%20Domains/Air.md)              |

-You clap your hands together creating a sonic blast audible out to 300 feet affecting all targets that are [Engaged](../../../../Game%20Procedures/Conditions/Engaged.md) with you.
+You clap your hands together creating a sonic blast audible for hundreds of feet affecting all targets that are [Engaged](../../../../Game%20Procedures/Conditions/Engaged.md) with you.

 Affected targets take 1d6 [Mythril Damage](../../../../Game%20Procedures/Combat/Damage%20Types/Mythril%20Damage.md) and make a [DC](../../../../Game%20Procedures/Core%20Procedures/DC.md) 12 [Physical Defense](../../../../Player%20Characters/Derived%20Statistics/Physical%20Defense.md) [Check](../../../../Game%20Procedures/Core%20Procedures/Check.md).
 On a failure, they are pushed back far enough to no longer be [Engaged](../../../../Game%20Procedures/Conditions/Engaged.md) with the caster.